 The dowel wood joints are easy to install, only you need a drill machine and dowel rod for joining and the screw hole into the board and it uses dowels for holding the two pieces of wood together.

-also, it is not as secure as compared to other types of wood joints, but the dowel is thick enough then it can bear the heavy weight as any other type of joint in the same wood, Generally, this dowel joint is used for shelving, frames, and affordable furniture.
+also, it is not as secure as compared to other wood joints, but the dowel is thick enough that it can bear the heavy weight as any other type of joint in the same wood, Generally, this dowel joint is used for shelving, frames, and affordable furniture.

 Read More: Which Is Best Wood For Furniture | 8 Types of Wood For Funiture